 Files can be auditioned before importing.
-The slider under the play and stop buttons allows you to scrub around, a fader on the right side allows to control the playback volume.
+The slider under the play and stop buttons allows to scrub around, a fader on the right side allows to control the playback volume.

 Auditionning MIDI files requires a MIDI instrument to be chosen in the Instrument dropdown list.

 Through the Add files… option, imported files can be inserted in the session: